emilymalecbrown/emb-static/posts/pipedream-fun.md

 }
 ```

-One interesting piece about this code is the return statement.
+The notable piece about this code is the return statement.
 The `data` returned from this function is passed along to the next step.
-In my case, this step was a block of code with a Twilio integration.
+This would allow the next step to have awareness of whether the ferry was available or not.
+In this case, the step was a block of code with a Twilio integration.

 ### Twilio

 Pipedream makes it super easy to set up with your Twilio account.
-Just need to add your secrets (via their interface).
+It sets you up with boilerplate code and you just need to add your secrets (via their interface).

-Most of the code below is boilerplate except for:
+All of the code pasted below is their boilerplate except for:

 `if (!steps.nodejs.$return_value.data) return;`